 - Strain well.
 Bottle and chill in a glass container.
 Store in refrigerator for up to one month.

-- This simple syrup can be combined with sparkling water, used for a kombucha secondary ferment, or to create a refreshing herbal cocktail.
+- This simple syrup can be combined with sparkling water, used for a kombucha secondary ferment, or to create the refreshing herbal cocktail below.

 Do you love creating Herbal Drinks in the kitchen?